Institution of Analysts and Programmers: Membership

 It also has two grades that do not carry post-nominal letters: Registrant and Affiliate.

 Work

 The Institution has been extensively involved in the formation of the UK Cyber Security Council, becoming a founding member of the Cyber Security Alliance in 2016, which successfully bid to form the Council for HM Government.
 The project was led by the IET, a fellow alliance partner.

 In 2021, the Institution supported the inaugural Cyber OSPAs fielding Alastair Revell (its Director General) as a judge.

 Communities of Practice

 The Institution has recently established a Community of Practice around cyber security (Cyber COP), bringing together a number of leading software developers with experience in writing secure code.

 Academic Prizes Programme

 The Academic Prizes Programme is a venture with some universities where the IAP awards prizes to students for their software projects.
 The awards are given for excellence in design and development.
 John Thompson was an early recipient of this scheme at the University of Plymouth.

+Webinars

+The Institution runs a series of webinars during the year, presented by members and guest speakers on a variety of IT and software releated subjects.
+They maintain a library of previous webinars on their YouTube channel.

+Previous speakers include Paul Lynham, John Ellis, Luc Poulin, Chris Mercer, Dr Toby Mottram.